meilisearch/integration-guides/README.md

 If you want to build an integration for MeiliSearch, you are more than welcome to and we would be happy to help you :)

-We are proud to say that some of our libraries was done and still maintained by external contributors!
+We are proud that some of our libraries were developed and are still maintained by external contributors ❤️

 Here are some guidelines that you should follow though, if we want to guarantee consistency across the differents integrations and technical quality for the different MeiliSearch users.